castroitalo/echo-query/README.md

     ->__toString();
 ```

-In this case, every array passed in **select** method, is a column and its alias, you can pass any column as you want:
+In this case, every array passed in **select** method, is a column and its alias, you can pass as much columns as you want:

 ```php
 use CastroItalo\EchoQuery\Builder;